Access to Health Records

 - any other information which would help locate your file.

-You do not have to tell them why you want to see your records.
-You may have to show them some proof of your identity.
+You don’t have to tell the service why you want to see your records.
+But you may have to show them some proof of your identity.

-You do not have to fill in a special form when asking to see your records.
+You don’t have to fill in a special form when asking to see your records.
 But some services might ask you to, to make the process faster.
 Ask the service first if you are unsure.
-If you can, you should send the letter by
+If you can, you should send your letter or form by recorded delivery.
+You can also use the sample form by downloading this factsheet using the button above.

 Can anyone else see my records?

 Your health records are confidential.
-The NHS should not show your health records to anyone without your consent.
+The NHS shouldn’t show your health records to anyone without your consent.
 Unless they share information with other NHS or social care staff members who are involved in your care.

 - Information is available to you saying how your information will be used.